cms-sw/cmssw/PhysicsTools/TruthInfo/test/README_tools.md

 ## Focused selections (phases 1-3)
 The postprocessing supports focused, physics-oriented views:
-- `--no-keepSpectators` drops underlying-event spectators, leaving the selection plus its truncated upstream attached to a labeled **ISR/upstream** source node.
+- `--no-keepSpectators` drops underlying-event spectators, leaving the selection plus its truncated ancestry attached to a labeled **initial state** source node.
   Spectators (when kept) sit on a separate **underlying event** node; both artificial nodes carry the genEvent/eventId of the activity they summarize (pile-up provenance).